 - Museum of Science and Industry.
 5700 South Lake Shore Drive.
 At this landmark museum, you can walk through a large-scale replica of the human heart, watch baby chicks hatch from their eggs, tour a coal mine, and view a breathtaking IMAX film.

-- Oriental Institute.
+- Institute for the Study of Ancient Cultures.
 1155 East 58th Street.
 This unique museum presents a large collection of rare artifacts from the ancient Middle East (10,000 BC – AD 650).